jxnpass/jxnpass.github.io/_posts/2025-3-26-MatrixOutlierAlgorithms.md

 ---
-title: "Outlier Detection Algorithm -- Part 3: Methods for Detecting Cellwise Outliers"
+title: "Outlier Detection Algorithm -- Part 3: Methods for Creating and Detecting Cellwise Outliers"
-description: In this post I introduce the main algorithm to define my master's research project, called MaMa (for Marginalized Mahalanobis), as well as exploring how competing algorithms classify cellwise outliers compared to ours.
+description: In this post I introduce the main algorithm to define my master's research project, called MaMa (for Marginalized Mahalanobis), as well as exploring how competing algorithms classify cellwise outliers.
 layout: post

 github: